Chen-Yuanmeng/Score-LLMs-in-Mathematics/README.md

 This thesis is the group project for **College English IV** at UCAS (中国科学院大学, University of Chinese Academy of Sciences).

+## Quick Guide

+If you just need the original data from our paper, please download [original_data.xlsx](./original_data.xlsx).
+All original data has been included in it.

 ## Guidance for duplicating the project

 Follow the procedure in the `Methods` section in the thesis.
 All files needed have been included in the section.